Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 The etee dish soap bar is entirely vegan and palm oil free and is formulated again with all plant-based and thoroughly USDA organic certified ingredients (except the lemon essential oil): coconut oil, castor oil, cocoa butter, and cane sugar.

-Not only is their dish soap concentrate plastic-free, thanks to an innovative beeswax refill pod, but it’s formulated with 100% plant-based ingredients and is free from synthetic fragrances and foaming agents, dyes, unnatural preservatives, phthalates, sulfates, parabens, and anything formaldehyde-based.
+Their dish soap concentrate is plastic-free thanks to an innovative beeswax refill pod.
+It’s formulated with 100% plant-based ingredients and is free from synthetic fragrances and foaming agents, dyes, unnatural preservatives, phthalates, sulfates, parabens, and anything formaldehyde-based.

 The USDA-certified beeswax pod itself is fully compostable because it’s made with unprocessed waxes, oils, tree resins, and soy-based inks.
 Or, as we prefer to do, you can wash the pod and hold on to it until you have enough to melt down and repurpose into DIY candles and the like.